rm337507/trip-repository/README.md

 This is a sample application to demonstrate how to build an application on AWS Serverless Envinronment using the AWS SAM, Amazon API Gateway, AWS Lambda and Amazon DynamoDB.
-It also uses the DynamoDBMapper ORM structure to map Study items in a DynamoDB table to a RESTful API for managing Studies.
+It also uses the DynamoDBMapper ORM structure to map Trip items in a DynamoDB table to a RESTful API for managing Studies.

 ## Requirements